RajorshiSChandra/validation-sim/README.md

       jobs).

 ### Running a Simulation

+There is a top-level CLI interface for running simulations and managing their outputs.
+Use `./vsim.py --help` to see all the options you have.

 Several general steps need to be taken to run a particular simulation.
-These can all be run at once by using `run_sim.py`, but sometimes it is preferable to do it one step at a time.
+These can generally be done in three parts:

-1. Make sky models by running `python make_sky_model.py [SKYMODEL]`.
+1. Make sky models by running `./vsim.py sky-model [SKYMODEL]`.
 You can use the `--help` menu to find more info.
-This (currently) creates the sky models directly on whatever your login node is.
-In the future, this might be updated to pass jobs to SLURM.
+This sends jobs to the SLURM job manager on your HPC to create a single .skyh5 model per frequency.
 One file per frequency channel is output into the `sky_models/` directory.

-2. Make simulation configuration (obsparams) with `python make_obsparams.py`.
+2. Make simulation configuration (obsparams) with `./vsim.py make-obsparams`.
+   **NOTE: this step is not necessary, as it can be done on-the-fly in the next step.**
    There are several options here, so be sure to use the `--help` menu.
-Also, the obsparams are created automatically if you run the next step, so there is no real need to run this step individually.
    Some of the important options are `--layout`, which is a string name (check the `help` menu to see what is available currently) that maps onto a particular antenna layout (usually a specific subset of HERA 350).
    You can add your own by updating the `utils.py` module.
-You can *instead* provide `-a [ANTNUM]` any number of times to include only those antennas from the full HERA 350.
-You can also provide `--freq-range` and/or `--freqs` to specify which channels to include (all frequency channels are from the actual HERA array).
+You can *instead* provide `-a [ANTNUM]` or `-a LOW~HIGH` any number of times to include only those antennas (or ranges) from the full HERA 350.
+You can also provide `--channels [CHANNEL]`  and/or `--channels LOW~HIGH` as well as `--freq-range LOW HIGH` to specify which channels to include (all frequency channels are from the actual HERA array).
    Also provide the `--sky-model` in the same way as step 1.
-Finally, provide `--chunks` to set the number of chunks over which the 17280 LSTs will be simulated.
+Finally, provide `--n-time-chunks` to set the number of chunks over which the 17280 LSTs will be simulated.
 Using a higher number can be good for debugging on small chunks.

-3. Run the simulation with `python run_sim.py`.
+3. Run the simulation with `./vsim.py runsim`.
 Again, `--help` is your friend.
-Here, you can (in addition to all options from `make_obsparams.py` above) specify `--do-time-chunks` which limits the actual time chunks to simulate (i.e. you might split the simulation into 288 chunks, and only perform the first one).
+Here, you can (in addition to all options from `make_obsparams.py` above) specify `--do-time-chunks LOW[~HIGH]` which limits the actual time chunks to simulate (i.e. you might split the simulation into 288 chunks, and only perform the first one).
    You can also specify `--dry-run` to create all the configuration files and sbatch files, but not actually run the simulation.

 ### Other Utilities

-* `rechunk-fast.py`: This performs cornerturns on the output of the `run_sim.py` command, taking in the files with large number of times and a single frequency and outputing files with smaller number of times and all frequencies, ready to be passed on to systematics simulation.
-Run this script using `run_rechunk.sh`.
+* ``./vsim.py cornerturn`: This performs cornerturns on the output of the `runsim` command, taking in the files with large number of times and a single frequency and outputing files with smaller number of times and all frequencies, ready to be passed on to systematics simulation.
 * `notebooks/`: a bunch of notebooks used for validating the outputs.